Answers to Frequently Asked Questions

 Mentoring: If you are new to MTC or are returning after many years, consider taking advantage of the Mentorship Program.
 This service matches first-term students with current students or staff.
 Your mentor will meet with you once a week to answer questions and offer suggestions.

 Disabilities: For the College to best meet the needs of students with special requirements, students with disabilities are strongly encouraged to meet with the SRC Director to determine accommodations.

-Assessment: The Compass test is given in the SRC.
+Assessment: The Accuplacer test is given in the SRC.
 This test is used to place students in their appropriate skill level in the areas of English, reading, writing, and math.

 Make-Up Testing: If you need to make-up an exam, the SRC is the designated site for make-up tests.
 You are responsible for making arrangements for these tests with your instructor.